Grand Junction, Tennessee: Arts and culture

 The National Bird Dog Museum (NBDM) is located in Grand Junction, as is the Field Trial Hall of Fame and Wildlife Heritage Center, which shares space with the NBDM.
 The location of the NBDM and the history of the area in regards to hunting has earned the town the title of the "Bird Dog Capital of the World".
 Ames Plantation, the former home of Hobart Ames, is also located in the area.
 The town is also home to the National Field Trial Championships, which are held at Ames Plantation.
-Grand Junction's library, serves area residents and consists of 2 staff member and volunteers.
+Grand Junction's library serves area residents and consists of 2 staff members and volunteers.
 As of 2011, over 1,380 patrons visited the library, checking out items over 3,300 times.
 The Wilder Community Center serves as a community hall and senior center.
 Grand Junction also has one of the oldest and most active Ruritan clubs in Tennessee.